vuejs/vue-element/README.md

 Inside HTML tag of defined custom element, Vue-element will create:

-* Proxy component for seamless Hot Module Replacement, using render function for great performance (Vue 2.x+)
+* Proxy component for seamless Hot Module Replacement, using render function for performance (Vue 2.x+)
 * Vue component passed to Vue-element

 Custom Element HTML tag will expose API to interact with underlying Vue component - you can change HTML attributes or props, using JavaScript.